 If you’re a beginner in Sass, this detailed tutorial is for you.
 I really hope you enjoy it, I spent a few days working on it to create a compelling and useful message.

-Please recommend it at the end if you found it useful 😊 — Thanks!
+Clap 50 times for it at the end if you found it useful 😊 — Thanks!

 What makes this guide different?